 Something was missing in my work.

-I left my executive job to become a full-time mother.
-My intuition guided me to do it and I am grateful I did.
-Three years after our daughter Sylvana was born, I gave birth to our son Juliano.
-While I deeply missed aspects of the corporate world, my experience as a mother gave me the opportunity to become even more connected to my passion, unlock my creativity, and grow deeper into my purpose.
-Though not easy by any means, my role as a mother has helped me to become more aware and committed to the gifts I can most passionately offer.
+I left my executive job to devote my full attention as a mother.
+My intuition guided me to do it and I am so grateful I did.
+Three years after our daughter was born, I gave birth to our son.
+While I deeply missed aspects of the corporate world, my experience as a mother has given me the opportunity to become even more connected to my identity and passion for authentic feminine leadership.

 AT 4 YEARS OLD